Amazon Queens Oil, 76 x 75 cm

 The Amazon nations developed a practical two-queen system, each queen alternately presiding over home affairs whilst the other undertook military leadership.

-Amazon III Oil pastel/gouache
+Oil pastel/gouache

 38 x 48 cm